-- a.
-A determination of the amount of the Total Tenant Payment - b.
-A decision to terminate or deny assistance - c.
+- 1. A determination of the amount of the Total Tenant Payment - 2.
+A decision to terminate or deny assistance - 3.
 A determination that the participant is living in a unit with more bedrooms than appropriate under the occupancy standards and CHFA has denied a request for a waiver of the standards